bstawy/Hospital-Management-System/README.md

 3. Extract all the files and move it to the 'www' folder of your WAMPP directory.
 4. Start the Apache and Mysql in your WAMPP control panel.
 5. Open your web browser and type 'localhost/phpmyadmin'
-6. In phpmyadmin page, create a new database from the left panel and name it as 'myhmsdb'
+6. In phpmyadmin page, create a new database from the left panel and name it as 'hms'
-7. Import the file 'myhmsdb.sql' inside your newly created database and click ok.
+7. Import the file 'hms.sql' inside your newly created database and click ok.
-8. Open a new tab and type 'localhost/foldername' in the url of your browser
+8. Open a new tab and type 'localhost/hms' in the url of your browser
 9. Hurray!
 That's it!

-### SOFTWARES USED
-  - XAMPP was installed on the Ubuntu 19.04 machine and APACHE2 Server and MySQL were initialized.
-And, files were built inside opt/lampp/htdocs/myhmsp
-  - Sublime Text 3.2 was used as a text editor.
-  - Google Chrome Version 77.0.3865.90 was used to run the project (localhost/myhmsp was used as the url).

-### Starting Apache And MySQL in XAMPP:
-  The XAMPP Control Panel allows you to manually start and stop Apache and MySQL.
-To start Apache or MySQL manually, click the ‘Start’ button under ‘Actions’.

 <p align="center"><img src="https://user-images.githubusercontent.com/36665975/59350977-fcc68900-8d3a-11e9-9450-e5c478497caa.png"></img></p>